-The actor Frances de la Tour has a head start on most of those who take part in WDYTYA?.
+The actor Frances de la Tour has a head start on most of those who take part in Who Do You Think You Are?
 Many years ago, her grandfather drew up a family tree.
 Nonetheless, Frances, who first sprang to fame in the sitcom Rising Damp, doesn’t “know an awful lot” about the stories behind the names on the document.

 This was an era when women were considered to be the property of their husbands, and the case, which would have been scandalous, revolved around adultery.
 A servant’s account offers more clues as to what happened as it talks of Maria and Henry leaving a bed “tumbled”.
 Maria became pregnant, and was so desperate to hide her condition from her husband that, after giving birth to a son, she had the child carried secretly out of the home.